 Flow security policies identify and block malicious activities during access to (or isolation from) web sites or social media applications.
-Managed security services for an enterprise may include detection and mitigation of external and internal threats.
-External threats can include application or phishing attacks, malware, botnet, DDoS, and others.
+Managed security services for an enterprise may

 Service Provider: Service requests for policies that protect service provider networks against various threats (including DDoS, botnets and malware).
 Such policies are meant to securely and reliably deliver contents (e.g., data, voice, and video) to various customers, including residential, mobile and corporate customers.
 These security policies are also enforced to guarantee isolation between multiple tenants, regardless of the nature of the corresponding connectivity services.